See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation. Book a demo to see it in action.

 VusionGroup’s Captana platform combines AI shelf cameras and cloud-based analytics to monitor on-shelf availability (OSA) in real time.
 Its system links mini shelf-edge cameras with the retailer’s ERP to detect stockouts, track SKU-level movements, and alert staff when replenishment is needed.

-For example, Captana was deployed at EUROSPAR Barrow Street, using AI-powered cameras to track around SKUs.
+The platform provides a continuous, GDPR-compliant feed of shelf conditions, analyzed through privacy-preserving computer vision.
+For example, Captana was deployed at EUROSPAR Barrow Street, using AI-powered cameras to track SKUs across product categories.
 The system monitored stock gaps, adjusted facings, and optimized layouts for reordering cycles and on-shelf accuracy.

 10. Plainsight